tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Double check new DoScrollingInInventory logic against PlayerInput.MouseInModdedUI
 - Patches checking ActiveWorldFileData being null and initializing it might be superfluous now.
 Seems like there were some vanilla changes.
 - MapRenderer class now contains what was Main.mapSectionTexture and mapTarget.
 Most static fields there should probably be public.
 - New vanilla TooltipLine options.
 Need to add to docs and decide on name (is there a wiki page as well?): CommonItemTooltip.ItemUnlockedByTeammate, armorPenetration, bonusTagDamage, check for others.
-Seems like "Social" and "SocialDesc" logic changed, compare tooltips to 1.4.4 and adjust.
 - DrawBlockReplacementIcon return changed from void to bool.
 Does that affect how the builders toggle works?
 Did vanilla behavior change?
 New state bool in logic, and DoStatefulTickSound
 - See updated `toolTipNames[numLines] = "UseMana";` patch.
 Look into IsSpaceGun and GetManaCost, might need updates.
 - Double check PlayerLoader.ModifyZoom logic.
 Seems like there is only 1 callsite now, code was cleaned up?